Wiring a Light Switch

 Lighting Circuits – Loop In, Loop Out

 The favoured way of wiring recessed downlights is using the loop in, loop out method.
 This is a form of parallel wiring that has one cable (usually twin and earth 6242Y) containing the live, neutral and earth wires looping in and then out of leach light fitting.
 This is an alternative to the traditional junction box system, it uses less cable and is faster to complete.

 Many downlights have a loop in, loop out terminal block attached to them.
 For example the Ansell iCage has the largest one which was specifically designed for this type of wiring.
-The JCC FGLED6 has push in loop in, loop out terminals built into the attached LED driver and the new EcoLED ZEP1 has push fit loop in, loop out terminals on the terminals of its separate LED driver.
-The image below shows the JCC FGLED6 wiring system:
+A popular feature for downlights is push-fit terminals which also have loop in, loop out terminals.
+Some have them directly attached to the downlight and some come with wiring connectors.
+The image below shows the loop-in, loop-out wiring method:

-When installing downlights that don’t have their own connection system such as the Halers H2 Pro many installers create their own by using a Click Flow Connector.
+When installing downlights that don’t have their own connection system, many installers create their own by using a Click Flow Connector.
 With this connector you wire the smaller male connector into the downlight and the corresponding female connector into your loop in, loop out circuit.
 Then you simply plug the downlight into the circuit and continue the process with the next ones.

-Other downlights like the Aurora M Series and Click Inceptor Micro are supplied with their own Flow Connectors.
+Other downlights like the Aurora M Series and Click Ovia Nano are supplied with their own wiring connectors.
 The male connector is already pre-wired into the downlight so half of the work is already done for you.
 Another advantage of using Flow Connectors is if the downlight fails you can unplug it and get it replaced yourself without having to get an electrician back in to disconnect it and then reconnect the replacement.

 Lighting Circuits – Series Wiring